Planning Strategy for Rural Northern Ireland

 Regional Planning Policies: Policy TOU 3 Tourist Accommodation

 |Policy TOU 3 Tourist Accommodation|

-This policy is currently being reviewed by: draft PPS 16 Tourism
+This policy has been superseded by PPS 16 Tourism

 To give favourable consideration to proposals for Hotels, Guesthouses and Self catering accommodation in existing settlements and in appropriate rural locations.